14 Huge Facts About 'Big'

 Anne Spielberg, Steven’s sister, wrote the Big script with Gary Ross with the idea that Ford would star and the elder Spielberg would direct.
 When they dropped out, producer James L. Brooks presented the script to Penny Marshall.

 Tom Hanks was the first choice, but he was busy with other projects at the time.
-Marshall asked Kevin Costner, Warren Beatty, and Dennis Quaid, who all said no. Albert Brooks gave her the same answer, saying he didn’t want to play a kid.
+Marshall asked several other big names of the time, including Kevin Costner, Warren Beatty, and Dennis Quaid, who all said no. Albert Brooks gave her the same answer, saying he didn’t want to play a kid.
 John Travolta really wanted to do it, but the studio didn't want Travolta ("at the time he was box office poison," Marshall wrote in her memoir).
 Sean Penn was deemed too young by Marshall.
 Gary Busey auditioned, but Marshall didn’t think he could pull off playing an adult.

 Wanting to make a family-friendly commercial film, De Niro at first accepted Marshall’s offer.
 De Niro and Jared Rushton, who played Josh’s childhood friend Billy, even hung out in Marshall’s driveway skateboarding and shooting hoops.
 However, De Niro’s $6 million price tag was ultimately too expensive, and after declining Marshall’s offer to pay him with her own salary, De Niro dropped out.
 But his short-lived attachment helped to raise the project's profile in Hollywood, so when approached about starring for a second time, Hanks said yes.